 Sometimes a problem is better addressed through group counseling than with an individual counselor.
 Research has shown that group counseling is as effective as individual counseling.
 Talking with other students who have similar experiences provides support and perspective.

 The counseling, support, and growth groups listed here are offered at the Counseling Center.
-These groups usually include five to eight students and are facilitated by one or two of our therapists.
+These groups usually include four to nine students and are facilitated by two therapists.
 Group facilitators work to provide a safe, confidential environment where members are free to discuss their thoughts, feelings, and concerns as they are comfortable.

-Participation in these groups requires an initial meeting with the group facilitator(s), usually 30 to 45 minutes.
-To schedule this meeting or to ask questions, contact the Counseling Center at 724-357-2621, stop by G31 Suites on Maple East, e-mail the group leaders (see below), or contact Karen Lemasters at firstname.lastname@example.org.
-All groups have openings at the start of the semester, but will close to new members after the first group meeting.
+Participation in these groups requires an initial meeting with the group facilitators.
+To schedule this meeting or to ask questions, contact the Counseling Center at 724-357-2621, stop by G31 Suites on Maple East, e-mail the group leaders (see below), or contact Karen Lemasters at firstname.lastname@example.org

 men’s group will be an opportunity for male students to explore, in a safe,